-A lush vertical green wall can transform the appearance of your home and can serve as a nice separate illusion on duplex homes.
+A lush vertical green wall can transform the appearance of your home and can serve as a lovely separate illusion on duplex homes.

 However, good looks aren’t all that a green wall has to offer.
-Today, building consultants are recommending architects who can use space-savvy vertical planting in buildings to boost the health and wellbeing of people, especially in urban high-rises, where the connection with nature is often tenuous at best.
+Today, building consultants are recommending architects who can use space-savvy vertical planting in buildings to boost people’s health and well-being, especially in urban high-rises, where the connection with nature is often tenuous at best.

-In this post, we are going to discuss the 5 benefits of installing a green wall in your home.
+In this post, we will discuss the five benefits of installing a green wall in your home.

 1. Embrace Biophilic Principles